-If you're like most high-achieving students, you're probably wondering how many AP classes you really need to take to get accepted to an elite college.
+If you're like most high-achieving students, you're probably wondering how many AP classes you need to take to get accepted to an elite college.
 Check out this article to learn how many AP classes you should take based on your goals.

-Are you still investigating different options for earning college credit while still in high school?
+Are you investigating different options for earning college credit while still in high school?
 Learn more about the pros and cons of AP classes versus community college classes and which option might fit better with your needs.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: